ibm-cloud-architecture/refarch-kc/analysis/readme.md

 Persona name | Objectives | Challenges
 --- | --- | ---
-Retailer |Receive shipped goods on time, on date contracted with manufacturer |
+Retailer |Receive shipped goods on time, on date contracted with manufacturer <br>Receive assurance that temperature sensitive goods have remained with bounds| Late delivery may miss market opportunity <br> long delivery time makes market opportunitiy prediction more difficult
-Manufacturer |Good enough estimates of shipment times from Shipment Company to close sale and delivery with Retailer<br>Pickup of containers by land transporter <br>Timely delivery of container to Retailer as contracted with Shipment company<br>able to get information on current locatbr>ion and state of container in transit|
+Manufacturer |Good enough estimates of shipment times from Shipment Company to close sale and delivery with Retailer<br>Pickup of containers by land transporter <br> Timely delivery of container to Retailer as contracted with Shipment company <br> Able to get information on current location and state of container in transit|
-Shipment Company |Provide good enough estimates of shipment time to close shipment contract with Manufacturer<br>Execute shipment contracts on time profitably ( with minimal cost)|Limited itinerary schedule<br>variability in ship leg travel times and costs<br>variability in port congestion and load / unload times at dock <br> variability in Land transport timings
+Shipment Company |Provide good enough estimates of shipment time to close shipment contract with Manufacturer<br>Execute shipment contracts on time profitably ( with minimal cost)|Limited itinerary schedule <br> variability in ship leg travel times and costs <br> variability in port congestion and load / unload times at dock <br> variability in Land transport timings
-Land Transporter | |
+Land Transporter |Pick up and drop off containers at times and locations agreed with Shipment company |May be short notice requests
-Port Docker | |
+Port Docker |Load and unload containers from docked ship as specified by Shipment Company with minimal time and effort <br> free up dock asset quickly to become available for next ship | Highly complex sequence of operation in Dockyard to be coordinated to minimize effort and time
-Customs Office| |
+Customs Office|Clear containers for Export and assess duty on import containers|Depends on quality of manifest and certification of origin documentation on each container from Manufacturer

 * the MVP hills
 * At the high level the shipment process flow can be presented in the diagram below: